 This happens all the time in sex crime cases and sexual harassment cases.
 It's one of the chief pieces of evidence that the prosecutors use to prosecute somebody in an LA sex crime case.

 Finding an Attorney Immediately is the Way to Move Forward

-It is critically important for you to have an experienced and seasoned attorney to assess your case as early as possible.
-Early intervention by our experienced Los Angeles and San Fernando Valley team gives you the opportunity to potentially reduce or dismiss either felony or misdemeanor charges against you before the first court date.
+It is critically important for you to have an experienced and seasoned attorney assess your case as early as possible.
+Early intervention by our professional criminal defense team allows you to potentially reduce or dismiss a felony or misdemeanor charge against you before the first court date.
 We have done this in the past and know how to fight for you to get your life back!

 A serious sex offender is one whose offense falls under the category of a felony sex offense committed against an adult.
 These sex offenders must be registered in their community and are generally not expected to re-commit a sex offense.

 A civilian who falls under this category is considered a severe threat to the public, a sexual predator, and someone who has committed multiple violent sex crimes.
 These include people not required to register and have spousal rape, pornography, indecent exposure, misdemeanor sexual battery, or minors convicted in juvenile court.